Oliver!: 2024 West End revival

-A production presented by Cameron Mackintosh at the Gielgud Theatre in the West End began previews on 14 December 2024 with an opening night on 14 January 2025, following a sell-out season at Chichester Festival Theatre from 8 July to 7 September 2024.
+A production presented by Cameron Mackintosh at the Gielgud Theatre in the West End began previews on 14 December 2024 with an opening night on 14 January 2025, following a season at Chichester Festival Theatre from 8 July to 7 September 2024.
 It is revised by Mackintosh and directed and choreographed by Matthew Bourne, designed by Lez Brotherston with a cast including Simon Lipkin as Fagin, Shanay Holmes as Nancy, Aaron Sidwell as Bill Sikes, Billy Jenkins as the Artful Dodger, and Philip Franks as Mr. Brownlow.
+It received positive reviews and is expected to run until at least March 2027.
+Notable replacements have included Ava Brennan as Nancy and Matt Lucas as Fagin.

 UK regional productions

-In December 2013, a revival directed by Daniel Evans opened at the Crucible Theatre, Sheffield with Tom Edden as Fagin for the festive season.

-An actor-musician production opened at the Watermill Theatre, Newbury directed by Luke Sheppard with a cast including Cameron Blakely as Fagin and Alice Fearn as Nancy which ran from 31 July to 19 September 2015.

-In December 2015, a revival opened at the Curve, Leicester for the festive season starring Peter Polycarpou as Fagin, Cat Simmons and Laura Pitt-Pulford as Nancy, directed by Paul Kerryson.

-In November 2023, a production opened at the Leeds Playhouse (converting the theatre in the round) for the festive season directed by James Brining with a cast including Steve Furst as Fagin and Jenny Fitzpatrick as Nancy.
+A revival directed by Daniel Evans opened for the 2013–2014 festive season at the Crucible Theatre, Sheffield with Tom Edden as Fagin.
+An actor-musician production opened at the Watermill Theatre, Newbury directed by Luke Sheppard, with a cast including Cameron Blakely as Fagin and Alice Fearn as Nancy, and ran from July to September 2015.
+A revival at Curve, Leicester for the following festive season starred Peter Polycarpou as Fagin, with Cat Simmons and Laura Pitt-Pulford as Nancy, directed by Paul Kerryson.
+A production played at the Leeds Playhouse over the 2021–2024 festive season, directed by James Brining with a cast including Steve Furst as Fagin and Jenny Fitzpatrick as Nancy.